aaronkaplan/intelmq/docs/proposal.md

 * **production environment:** system that belongs to production environment is considered a system that should never stop and should work properly all the time.
 * **{runtime, defaults, pipeline} configuration:** term to mention the configuration without specifying if internal or admin configuration because is not required for the explanation since it's not revelevant.
 * **admin {runtime, defaults, pipeline} configuration:** a configuration file used by IntelMQ sysadmin and also used by intelmqctl.
+XXX comment: where is this admin config?
+Please clarify that this is the config files which an admin MAY edit (as opposed to internal config)
 * **internal {runtime, defaults, pipeline} configuration:** a hidden configuration file only used by intelmqctl to track of the last successfully configuration used to perform some action through intelmqctl.
 This file is located in `/var/run/intelmq/` and should not be manually changed.
 * **`process_manager: "pid/systemd"`**: is a parameter on defaults configuration which will define the process manager that IntelMQ will use to manage the bots.
 * **`botnet: true/false`** is a parameter of runtime configuration per each bot to define if a bot is part of the botnet or not.
 * **`onboot: true/false`** is a parameter of runtime configuration per each bot to define if a bot will start on boot.
 * **`botnet_onboot: true/false`** is a parameter of defaults configuration which will define if the bots configured as part of the botnet will start onboot.
+XXX comment: botnet_onboot is not necessary

 * **`run_mode: <scheduled/stream>`** is a parameter of runtime configuration per each bot to define how bot should run.
+XXX comment: I prefer the word "continuous" to stream.
  - **`stream`:** this value will allow the bot to run and process messages indefinitely.
  - **`scheduled`:** this value will allow the bot to start at `schedule_time` (bot parameter), run one successfully time and then exit.
 * **`schedule_time`:** is a parameter of runtime configuration per each bot to define in which specific scheduled time the bot should run  This parameter needs to be defined using crontab syntax.
 Please note that this parameter is only applicable to bots configured as `scheduled` run_mode.